w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

 * explain strategies that people with disabilities use to navigate multipage websites and applications
-* design user interfaces that support different types of navigations, including menus, tables of contents, and site maps
+* design user interfaces that support different types of navigation mechanisms, including menus, tables of contents, and site maps
-* define keyboard, mouse, and touch interactions for menus and other navigations
+* define keyboard, mouse, and touch interactions for menus and other navigation mechanisms
-* provide clear and consistent visual cues for menus, menu item states, and other navigations
+* provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms
 * define blocks of repeated content and collaborate with developers to implement mechanisms that bypass such blocks
 * provide mechanisms for users to locate a specific web page within a set of web pages, such as breadcrumb trails and page titles
 * identify related requirements for developers to: